How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

 \subsection{Representation}

 While the reports generated by CAPEv2 analysis consist of detailed information on the execution behavior of the binary, they vary considerably in size and may contain redundant or uninformative parts.
-As input space for our models, we use the summary part of these reports that has a concise description of all interactions the binary has with the system, divided into the following 13 categories: \begin{itemize} \item \textbf{Files / Read Files / Write Files / Delete Files}, containing the sets of all, read, written, and deleted files during execution respectively. \item \textbf{Keys / Read Keys / Write Keys / Delete Keys}, containing the sets of all, read, written, and deleted registry keys during execution respectively. \item \textbf{Executed Commands}, being the set of commands executed. \item \textbf{Resolved APIs}, being the set of external API calls that have been resolved. \item \textbf{Mutexes}, being the set of mutex names that have been invoked. \item \textbf{Created Services / Started Services}, being the sets of service names that have been created and started respectively. \end{itemize}
+As input space for the HMIL models that we train, we use the summary part of these reports.
+This summary is comprised of a concise description of all interactions the binary has with the system at the system call granularity level, and is composed of the following 13 categories: \begin{itemize} \item \textbf{Files / Read Files / Write Files / Delete Files}, containing the sets of all, read, written, and deleted files during execution respectively. \item \textbf{Keys / Read Keys / Write Keys / Delete Keys}, containing the sets of all, read, written, and deleted registry keys during execution respectively. \item \textbf{Executed Commands}, being the set of commands executed. \item \textbf{Resolved APIs}, being the set of external API calls that have been resolved. \item \textbf{Mutexes}, being the set of mutex names that have been invoked. \item \textbf{Created Services / Started Services}, being the sets of service names that have been created and started respectively. \end{itemize}

-\textbf{Threat model}.
-Given training data $\mathcal{D}$, feature representation $\mathcal{F}$, learning algorithm $g$, and model weights ${w}$, we assume a Perfect Knowledge attacker that knows all $\theta_{PK} = (\mathcal{D},\mathcal{F},g,{w})$ \cite{biggio2018wild}.
-The adversary is capable of modifying the source code of the program, however only in ways that preserve the original functionality~\cite{ming2017impeding}.

-This means that all possible transformations on the original program will map to a subset of all the possible transformations in the feature representation; the adversary does not have the freedom to modify at will the representation in the input space of the model $\mathcal{F}$.
+This representation is delivered in JSON format, which includes a distinct key for each category described, with the corresponding values consisting of unique entries.
+We should note here that in the summary report of CAPEv2, in each category individual entries are listed only once.